 Faro was our first introduction to the Algarve region, as it is for many travelers.
-Its international airport, the only one in southern Portugal, makes it the gateway to the Algarve.
+Its international airport, the only one in southern Portugal, makes it the gateway to the southern region.
 The town’s privileged location offers visitors the best of both worlds: To the east of Faro you’ll find the natural beauty of the Ria Formosa lagoon with its deserted islands, unique wildlife, traditional villages and eco-chic vibe.
-To the west you’ll enjoy world-class golf courses, golden beaches, red cliffs and plenty of refined entertainment.
+To the west you’ll enjoy world-class golf courses, golden Algarve beaches, red cliffs and plenty of refined entertainment.
 And at the heart of it historic Faro, the capital of the Algarve, with its charming old town and patterned streets.
 This diversity makes this city in Portugal one of the most interesting places to stay in the Algarve.
 Intrigued?
 Here’s our guide on the best things to do in Faro Portugal, and beyond.

 Faro Portugal map

 Where is Faro in Algarve?
 And which attractions can be found nearby?
 For your convenience, we’ve created a map indicating our selection of things to do in Faro and beyond.

 Have a look at our Portugal itinerary suggestions to see how you could combine your visit to Faro with some of the other Portugal highlights.
 And for one-of-a-kind stays, check out our selection of unique Airbnbs in Portugal.

 The order in which these Faro attractions are listed, is distance-based.
 First up, the activities in Faro that are closest to town and some gorgeous attractions nearby.
 Then we continue with other awesome places and experiences that make for perfect (half) day trips from Faro.